Orion-AI-Lab/ThinkingEarth_Hackathon_BiDS25/track2/metadata/README.md

 # Structure

-For each model, please create an individual folder.
+For each model's specific data, please create an individual folder.
 The dataloader will look for files in the respective folder.